Angel (Sarah McLachlan song): Live performances

 On 8 April 2000, McLachlan performed "Angel" with Carlos Santana on guitar at the Pasadena Civic Auditorium in Pasadena, California.
 The show was televised on Fox TV and released on the DVD Supernatural Live – An Evening with Carlos Santana and Friends.
-On 2 July 2005, McLachlan performed this song at Live 8 Philadelphia with Josh Groban.
+On 2 July 2005, McLachlan performed this song at Live 8 Philadelphia with Josh Groban, and continued in 2016 with Groban.
 She also performed the song during the "Concert for Linda," dedicating it to the memory of Linda McCartney.
 On 10 September 2011, McLachlan performed the song to close the ceremonies at the dedication of the Flight 93 Memorial in Stonycreek Township, commemorating the passengers and crew of United Airlines Flight 93 who fought the hijackers and brought down their airplane in the September 11 attacks.
 On 23 November 2008, Sarah McLachlan performed "Angel" at the American Music Awards with artist Pink.
 On 21 May 2019, McLachlan sang "Angel" on the sixteenth season of the US competition series The Voice as a duet with the eventual winner of the show, Maelyn Jarmon.
 On 21 April 2020, McLachlan and her daughter, India Sood, performed a duet, posted to Facebook, as a response to the killing spree in Nova Scotia.

+Reception

+According to Vivian Rashotte of CBC Radio, "With its sombre melody and heart-wrenching lyrics, Angel quickly became the unofficial anthem of mourning following tragic events, such as the death of Princess Diana in 1997, the 1999 Columbine High School massacre and the September 11, 2001 attacks.
+Today, it's recognized as the de facto song of sorrow and healing for both public and private experiences of loss."

+Darryl McDaniels of the rap group Run-DMC credited the song to saving his life when he was suicidal.